teterholdings/Synthea_Symptoms/README.md

 # Symptoms research

-This is the code repository for Team TeMa's proposed research area using Bayesian methods to investigate symptoms and underlying causes based on Synthea-generated data.
+This is the code repository for Team TeMa's prototype research to employ Bayesian methods to investigate symptoms and underlying causes based on Synthea-generated data.

 ## Abstract.